lhcb/starterkit-lessons/13-loki-functors.md

 > * Learn how to use them in a DecayTreeTuple
 > * Be able to find functors that do what we want

-LoKi functors are designed to flexibly compute and compare properties of the current decay, from simple quantities such as the tranverse momentum of particle to complicated ones like helicity angles.
+LoKi functors are designed to flexibly compute and compare properties of the current decay, from simple quantities such as the transverse momentum of particle to complicated ones like helicity angles.
 Internally, functors are implemented as C++ classes that take an object of type `TYPE1` and return another of `TYPE2`.
 They can be used both in C++ and in python code, and can be combined with each other using logical operations.